bertmelis/bertmelis.github.io/_posts/2021-04-13-1-Eaton-UPS-monitoring.md

 Can't open /etc/nut/ups.conf: Can't open /etc/nut/ups.conf: Permission denied
 ```

-My UPS only has one "consumer" which it my server.
+My UPS only has one "consumer", which is my server.
 So NUT can perfectly be set to `standalone` mode.

 In the file `/etc/nut/nut.conf` set: